byuccl/ICEBoard/Readme.md

 This repository is for the "Introductory Coding Experience" (ICE) board and software that is being created by the Women and Engineering (WE) group.

-  * pcb directory for all of the PCB information (data sheets, pcb files, power calculations, etc.)
+  * 'hw' directory for all of the hardware.
+Include power calculation  spreadsheets.
+    * 'pcb' PCB information
+    * 'datasheets' : component data sheets,
-  * src directory for the Arduino source
+  * 'src' directory for the Arduino source